 Edwards on the Heart of the True Saint

-O how I wish I could get every person to read the sixth sign of grace in Jonathan Edwards’ Treatise Concerning the Religious Affections entitled “Gracious Affections Are Attended with Evangelical Humiliation.”
-These 30 pages of profound biblical and psychological probing of the heart of the true saint turn most contemporary talk about Christian self-esteem into the cotton candy chatter that it is.
+Oh how I wish I could get every person to read the sixth sign of grace in Jonathan Edwards’ Treatise Concerning the Religious Affections entitled “Gracious Affections Are Attended with Evangelical Humiliation.”
+These thirty pages of profound biblical and psychological probing of the heart of the true saint turn most contemporary talk about Christian self-esteem into the cotton candy chatter that it is.

 Here is one of the most beautiful paragraphs I have ever read outside the Bible.